pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg int height: image height

-      :arg bytes|bytearray|BytesIO samples:  an area containing all pixels of the image.
+      :arg bytes,bytearray,BytesIO samples:  an area containing all pixels of the image.
 Must include alpha values if specified.

          .. versionchanged:: 1.14.13 (1) ``io.BytesIO`` can now also be used.
 (2) Data are now **copied** to the pixmap, so may safely be deleted or become unavailable.